The Elderly and Poverty

 If you know someone who is elderly and living in poverty, there are a few things you can do to help.
 You can visit them regularly, offer to run errands for them, or help them with their taxes.

-If you’re concerned about an elderly loved one who is living in poverty, there are a few things you can do to help.
+If you’re concerned about a loved one who is elderly living in poverty, there are a few things you can do to help.
 With your support, they may be able to get back on their feet and get the care they need to live comfortably.

 If you or someone you know is struggling with poverty, there are resources available to help.
 You can contact your local social services office, or visit the website for the National Poverty Center.
 With the right support, anyone can get back on their feet and live a comfortable life.